eliot-akira/custom-content-shortcode/readme.txt

 = 1.3.0 =

-* Overhaul of all modules for better code organization and performance
+* Updated all modules for better code organization and performance
+* Improved documentation

-* [loop cache] - Cache the compiled result for specified amount of time
+* [loop cache] - Cache the result for an amount of time
-* [cache] - Cache page sections
+* [cache] - Cache multiple loops or page sections
 * [timer] - Tool to measure performance

+* Gallery field - Improve UI and function
 * [attached gallery] - Loop through images in the gallery field
-* Gallery field - Improve UI and function
+* [if gallery] - If the post has any image in gallery field

+* [loop exclude="this"] - Exclude current post from loop

 * Mobile detect - now disabled by default

 = 1.2.2 =